alphapmoney/Sudoku-Project5/README.md

 Created by: Alexander, Drake, Brendan, and Mohammed!

-run this on pygame or your pc might actually explode...
+run this on PyCharm or your pc might actually explode...
 We da best sudoku!